open5e/open5e/source/monsters/tome-of-beasts/T/tosculi/tosculi-hive-queen.rst

   within 120 feet of her drips sticky resin.
 The creature must make a successful DC 15 Dexterity saving throw or be encased in rapidly-hardening resin.
-A creature encased this way is restrained.
+A creature encased this way is :ref:`srd:restrained`.
 It can free itself, or another creature within 5 feet can free it, by using an action to make a successful DC 15 Strength check.
 If the creature is still encased the next time the initiative count reaches 20, the resin hardens, trapping it.